Vers-AI/versusai-sc2-bot-template/README.md

 ##### Starcraft 2

 On Windows SC2 is installed through the Battle.net app.
-Linux users can download SC2 [here](https://github.com/Blizzard/s2client-proto#linux-packages).
+Linux users can either download the Blizzard SC2 Linux package [here](https://github.com/Blizzard/s2client-proto#linux-packages) or, alternatively, set up Battle.net via WINE using this [lutris script](https://lutris.net/games/battlenet/).

 SC2 should be installed in the default location.
 Otherwise (and for Linux) you might need to create the SC2PATH environment variable to point to the SC2 install location.